 Marilyn M. Brown

-Marilyn M. Brown has experience in a wide variety of commercial litigation, with particular emphasis on class action litigation, an array of insurance matters, and labor and employment disputes.
+Marilyn M. Brown has experience in a wide variety of commercial litigation, with particular emphasis on insurance and employment matters.

 Marilyn’s litigation experience gives her unique knowledge to assist her clients in non-litigation capacities as well.